 Separately, users make selections for the: Type I error rate; power; expected distribution of the primary outcome; intraclass correlation; number of members or participants per group or cluster; expected benefit, if any, from regression adjustment for covariates; and magnitude of the intervention effect.
 These choices provide the parameter estimates used in the formulae but do not dictate the structure of the formulae.

-Clicking any of the 12 links below will take you to a PDF that presents the formula for the detectable difference for that variation and walks you through an example, showing how the detectable difference is calculated.
+The following documents provide the formula for the detectable difference for 12 variations and walks you through an example, showing how the detectable difference is calculated.
 You can open these files in any combination, save them, or print them, as they may be of help to you.

 Examples based on an analysis of a simple difference: